wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored within the Evergreen system.
-Due to GCP requiring a json authentication file, a template json authentication file is required to be subsitituted with the private key and private key id to create a temporary authentication file.
+Due to GCP requiring a json authentication file, a template json authentication file is provided.
+The "real" private key (and key id) can be subsitituted into this to create a temporary authentication file.
 Evergreen also has a script to install all the dependencies that GCP requires.